MadStu/LUCKY/README.md

 Now log back in using the same IP address, but with the username "luckyuser" and the password that was generated for you.

 Copy and paste the following into the command line.
-Enter your zocuser password if asked and let it run.
+Enter your luckyuser password if asked and let it run.
 It may take a while.

 ```
 wget -O lucky.sh https://git.io/vh0ND && sh lucky.sh